zilton7/devblog/_posts/2026-03-05-the-missing-macro-3-ways-to-belongs-to-through-in-rails.md

 ---
-title: 'The Missing Macro: 3 Ways to "belongs_to :through" in Rails'
+title: "The Missing Macro: 3 Ways to 'belongs_to :through' in Rails"
 categories: selfnote
 tags: [rails, ruby, webdev, architecture]
 image: